Registering Custom Commands

 Next Steps

-Now that you know how to create custom commands, explore the to fine-tune your KickBot instance.
+Now that you know how to create custom commands, explore the Advanced Configuration Options to fine-tune your KickBot instance.